-CSM partners with CHI Health Occupational Health Services (OHS) to provide short-term counseling to all full-time students and their family members free of charge.
-The Counseling Assistance Program (CAP) is a confidential, 24-hour access service with locations throughout the Omaha metropolitan area, including one within walking distance of CSM's campus.

-Students who want to discuss issues that are interfering with academic or personal goals may call CAP (402-398-5566 or 1-888-847-4975) to set up an appointment.
+CSM offers short-term counseling to all full-time students free of charge.
+Students can access this through the Director of Counseling Services on campus, and/or through CHI Health with our offsite Counseling Assistance Program (CAP) which is a confidential, 24-hour access service with locations throughout the Omaha metropolitan area, including one within walking distance of CSM's campus.
+Students who want to discuss issues that are interfering with academic or personal goals may call the Director or CAP (402-398-5566 or 1-888-847-4975) to set up an appointment.
 Anxiety, high stress, concern for a friend or depression are among the many reasons students take advantage of this confidential, free service.